morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 ### WPA3-SAE Support

-My testing over the last couple of years has shown very positive results for WPA3 as far as in-kernel drivers are concerned.
+My testing over the last few years has shown very positive results for WPA3 as far as in-kernel drivers are concerned.
 I have tested USB WiFi adapters ranging from N150 to AXE3000.
 It appears that all of the adapters that use Mediatek/Ralink and Atheros chipsets and in-kernel drivers are working well regarding WPA3.
 Keep in mind that your Linux distro must support WPA3 for WPA3 to work.